vuejs/docs/src/api/directives.md

   </div>
   ```

-  When the component's `selected` state changes, a large amount of vnodes will be created even though most of the items remained exactly the same.
+  When the component's `selected` state changes, a large amount of VNodes will be created even though most of the items remained exactly the same.
 The `v-memo` usage here is essentially saying "only update this item if it went from non-selected to selected, or the other way around".
-This allows every unaffected item to reuse its previous vnode and skip diffing entirely.
+This allows every unaffected item to reuse its previous VNode and skip diffing entirely.
 Note we don't need to include `item.id` in the memo dependency array here since Vue automatically infers it from the item's `:key`.

   `v-memo` can also be used on components to manually prevent unwanted updates in certain edge cases where the child component update check has been de-optimized.
 But again, it is the developer's responsibility to specify correct dependency arrays to avoid skipping necessary updates.